Tech worker pleads guilty in Utah college student’s death

 Ajayi was an information technology worker who had stints with high-profile companies and was briefly in the Army National Guard.

+Authorities have not discussed a motive for the killing or how they knew each other, though court documents have shown investigators searched social media and dating sites while trying to find a link between them.

+He pleaded guilty to aggravated murder and desecration of a corpse in an agreement with prosecutors that removed the possibility of the death penalty.
+Prosecutors dropped two charges in exchange, aggravated kidnapping and obstructing justice.

-Authorities have not discussed a motive for the killing or how they knew each other.
-Ajayi said little at Wednesday’s hearing, where he appeared in an orange jail jumpsuit, glasses and blue surgical mask.
+Ajayi said little at Wednesday’s hearing, though he occasionally hung his head.
+He appeared in an orange jail jumpsuit, glasses and blue surgical mask.
+He is expected to be formally sentenced Oct.
+23.

-Prosecutors dropped two charges, aggravated kidnapping and obstructing justice, in exchange for his pleas in Luek’s death.
+Ajayi also pleaded guilty Wednesday to sexually abusing another woman he met on a dating app in March 2018, more than a year before Lueck disappeared.
+They went to his house for dinner, and the abuse happened while they were watching television, he acknowledged.
+He pleaded guilty to forcible sexual abuse in that case.

+Ajay also has been charged with 19 counts of sexual exploitation of a minor after investigators said they discovered child pornography on his computer.
+He has pleaded not guilty in that case.

 A native of Nigeria, Ajayi held a green card that allows him to legally work and live in the U.S., prosecutors have said.